 - Spray v-rack with vegetable oil spray.
-Pat chickens dry with paper towels and prick skin all over with skewer or paring knife.
+Pat chickens dry with paper towels and prick skin all over with a skewer or paring knife.
 Combine Sugar, salt and pepper in a small bowl, then rub seasoning mix all over the chickens.
-Tuck wings behind back and tie legs together with kitchen twine.
+Tuck wings behind the back and tie legs together with kitchen twine.
 Arrange chickens, breast side up, head to tail on prepared V-rack.

 For Charcoal Grill